Star

 How We Minimize Risks:

-• Detailed post-op care instructions and close monitoring
+• Detailed post-operative care instructions and close follow-up monitoring

 Refractive lens icon